Funkateer/movie_api/README.md

 ## Features
 - Users profile with personal info and watch list
 - Like and unlike movies to add them to watch list
-- Search fo movies informations by title genre or director
+- Search fo movies information by title genre or director

 ## Live Demo